EMPLOYMENT HISTORY

 Diving

-NAUI instructor, Nitrox Instructor, HSE Part IV Commercial Diver License, UK (for the
+NAUI instructor, Nitrox Instructor, HSE Part IV Commercial Diver License, UK England

-NSS-CDS, Cave Diver NSS_CDS (USA), Trimix, Rebreather, Gas Blender qualified,
+NSS-CDS, Cave Diver NSS_CDS (USA), Rebreather, Gas Blender instructor,

 Medical